What is Telehealth Nursing or Remote Telemedicine Nursing?

 Ideally, you need a private space that incorporates video technology into the natural flow of the patient encounter.
 You need to be aware of the best practices for conducting these sessions.
 First things first, these nurse-patient encounters need to be held in private to ensure patient data confidentiality.
 Having clinical staff or other people walking behind you during the video calls may not be the best setting for instilling trust in patients.

-How Can nurses make 6 figures by Starting Their own private practice as an NP Telehealth?
+How Can nurses make 6 figures as an NP Telehealth?

 Yes, Telemedicine nurses can make anywhere from $63k-$229k an year, depending on the scope of services they provide.

-what are the Best Nurse practitioner entrepreneur business ideas in Telehealth?
+What are the Best Nurse practitioner business ideas in Telehealth?

 Telehealth Nurses with an entrepreneurial spirit have tons of opportunities ripe for the taking.
 If you are into Telehealth business, there are a variety of hustles that may align with your skills, interests and schedule, such as: